elastic/package-storage/packages/f5/0.1.0/docs/README.md

-# Barracuda integration
+# F5 integration

-This integration is for Barracuda device's logs.
+This integration is for F5 device's logs.
 It includes the following datasets for receiving logs over syslog or read from a file:
-- `waf` dataset: supports Barracuda Web Application Firewall logs.
+- `bigipapm` dataset: supports Big-IP Access Policy Manager logs.

-### Waf
+### Bigipapm

-The `waf` dataset collects Barracuda Web Application Firewall logs.
+The `bigipapm` dataset collects Big-IP Access Policy Manager logs.

 **Exported fields**